 What’ll a New Toilet Do to Your Bottom Line?
 Here’s What It Costs

 It may not be the most glamorous fixture in your home, but there are few appliances that you depend on to remain in working order more than your toilet.
 A properly functioning toilet offers the baseline convenience we expect in our bathroom, but a corroded flange or damaged ring can put a serious wrench in one of the most basic parts of our daily routine.
-That's why estimating toilet installation costs is so important, regardless of whether you're replacing your toilet yourself or hiring a plumber to fix an emergency leak.

 This May Also Interest You: Stop Flushing Money Down the Toilet: Go Low-Flow